gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 This is the **zero-point energy.**

-It cannot be zero —
+It cannot be zero.
-that would require both position and momentum to be exactly zero, violating the Heisenberg uncertainty principle:
+That would require both position and momentum to be exactly zero, violating the Heisenberg uncertainty principle:

 $$\Delta x \Delta p \geq \frac{\hbar}{2}$$

-The ground state must have some kinetic energy — it must be "jittering" — even at absolute zero temperature.
+The ground state must have some kinetic energy.
+It must be "jittering"
+even at absolute zero temperature.

-A quantum field is an infinite collection of coupled harmonic oscillators — one for each momentum mode $$\mathbf{k}$$.
+A quantum field is an infinite collection of coupled harmonic oscillators, one for each momentum mode $$\mathbf{k}$$.

 The vacuum energy of a quantum field is: